BIG IDEA: I CAN BE SAVED

 - Bible Corner.
 Give children time to read the story on their own with paper and pens to write or draw what they discover about Moses (Exodus 2:1-10).

-Play the ‘Mighty to Save’ song as you pray with and for children.
+Play the ‘Mighty to Save’ song by Hillsong (available on Spotify) as you pray with and for children.